Built on EPA water data

 Chlorine and chloramine are added by utilities to disinfect drinking water.
 Safe at regulated levels, but they cause taste and odor issues and can form disinfection byproducts.
 Carbon filtration removes them.
 EPA maximum residual disinfectant level (MRDL) is 4 ppm.

-The guideline vs. the legal limit
+The health-based goal vs. the legal limit

-No health guideline set
+No health-based goal set

 Federal legal limit (MCL)